 I’m going to get much deeper on this in my upcoming free workshop.
 Here are the details:

-- There are 4 videos in the series.
+There are 4 webinars (recorded in case you can’t attend live) in the series.
 Each video builds on the prior one

 There will also be a bunch of opportunities to ask me questions live (or to watch the Q&A recordings if you can’t make it live)